-- 9.1.1 This Flood Risk Assessment (FRA) has been prepared on behalf of Net Zero Teesside Power Limited (NZT Power) and Net Zero North Sea Storage Limited (NZNS Storage) for the Net Zero Teesside (NZT) Carbon Capture, Utilisation and Storage (CCUS) project on land at Redcar and Stockton-on-Tees on Teesside. - 9.1.2 The Site boundary is shown on Figure 3-1: Site Boundary Plan (Preliminary Environmental Information (PEI) Report, Volume II).
+- 9.1.1 This Flood Risk Assessment (FRA) has been prepared on behalf of Net Zero Teesside Power Limited (NZT Power) and Net Zero North Sea Storage Limited (NZNS Storage) for the Net Zero Teesside (NZT) Carbon Capture, Utilisation and Storage (CCUS) project on land at Redcar and Stockton-on-Tees on Teesside. - 9.1.2 The Site boundary is shown on Figure 3-1: Site Boundary Plan (ES Volume II, Document.
+Ref.
+6.3).
 The area within this boundary is defined as the "Site".
-This boundary is provisional and for the purposes of the PEI Report only.
-The final Site boundary for the purposes of the DCO application, including land for the connection corridors and temporary land required during construction of the Proposed Development, will be refined through on-going studies and taking into account the responses to the statutory consultation. - 9.1.3 For the purposes of this report the terms used to identify the various parts of the Site are outlined below and are consistent with the terms used elsewhere in the PEI Report. - 9.1.4 The Site is divided into the following areas (described in more detail in Chapter4: Proposed Development (PEI Report, Volume I) and shown on the Figuresbelow which are presented in PEI Report, Volume II: - The Power, Capture and Compressor site (PCC) (Figure 3-1); - Onshore CO2 Export Corridor (Figure 3-2A); - Electrical Connection Corridor (Figure 3-2C); - Water Connection Corridors (Figure 3-2D); - Natural Gas Connection Corridor (Figure 3-2B); and - CO2 Gathering Network Corridor (Figure 3-2E).
+For the purposes of this report the terms used to identify the various parts of the Site are outlined below and are consistent with the terms used elsewhere in the ES. - 9.1.3 The Site is divided into the following areas (described in more detail in ES Chapter 3: Description of the Existing Environment and Chapter 4: Proposed Development (ES Volume I, Document.
+Ref.
+6.2) and shown on the Figures below which are presented in ES Volume II (Document.
+Ref.
+6.3): - The Power, Capture and Compressor site (PCC Site) (Figure 3-1); - Onshore CO2 Export Corridor (Figure 3-2A); - Natural Gas Connection Corridor (Figure 3-2B); - Electrical Connection Corridor (Figure 3-2C); - Water Connection Corridors (including water supply and discharge) (Figure 3-2D); and - CO2 Gathering Network (Figure 3-2E). - 9.1.4 This FRA is also accompanied by Figure 9A-1 which specifically illustrates which development areas are located within Flood Zone 31.
+There are no areas within the DCO boundary which are within Flood Zone 3b (see maps from the Redcar and Cleveland Borough Council (RCBC) and Stockton-on-Tees (STBC) Strategic Flood Risk Assessments (SFRA) in Annex B).
+ES Figure 9-4 in ES Volume II (Document Ref.
+6.3) can be referred to for areas within Flood Zone 2.

-9.2 Purpose and Scope of the Assessment
+9.2 Purpose and Scope of the Assessment Context